beet-software/dorm/docs/docs/05-troubleshooting/02-code-generation-problems.md

 1. A source declaration that violates generator validation fails during `build_runner`.
-2. A generated composite-key entity can reach an engine operation, but BLoC and MySQL reject automatic `put` because that operation has no explicit identity argument.
+2. A generated composite-key repository accepts only explicit creation.
+A `Creation.auto` call is rejected by the static type system; a call that bypasses that type reaches the engine's runtime `UnsupportedError` guard.
 3. Firebase reference operations require identities that are `String` values.

 Use [Identity and dependencies](../03-understand/02-identity-and-dependencies.md)